Core Concepts

 CommandDescription

-grit new <name>Scaffold a new full-stack project
+grit new <name>Scaffold a new project (interactive by default)

 grit new <name> --apiScaffold Go API only